manishsaroya/map_inpainting/README.md

 # Tunnel-Network-Exploration-with-CNN-based-World-Predictions
 **Note: I am in the process of cleaning up the code, should be done by the end of sept 2020.
 Contact me (saroyam@oregonstate.edu) if there is any problem with the code.**

-Robotic exploration requires adaptively selecting navigation goals that result in the rapid discovery and mapping of an unknown world.
+**Abstract-**Robotic exploration requires adaptively selecting navigation goals that result in the rapid discovery and mapping of an unknown world.
 In many real-world environments, subtle structural cues can provide insight about the unexplored world, which may be exploited by a decision maker to improve the speed of exploration.
 In sparse subterranean tunnel networks, these cues come in the form of topological features, such as loops or dead-ends, that are often common across similar envi-